top of page

 Porcelain veneers are used to improve the look of teeth that are chipped, discoloured, misaligned, and worn down.
 However, porcelain veneers are not just used for aesthetic purposes; veneers can also be used to repair a damaged or fractured tooth.
 Depending on your needs, you may only have one or two teeth that require veneers; however, you can also get a full set of porcelain veneers for all (or just your front 8-10) teeth.

-Porcelain veneers are custom-made to fit your teeth and are made of super-thin ceramic porcelain material that mimics the appearance of natural tooth enamel.
+Porcelain veneers are customised to fit your teeth and are made of thin ceramic porcelain material that mimics the appearance of natural tooth enamel.
 The porcelain material is designed to be resistant to stains from drinks and food, and are built to last long without minimal maintenance (and good dental practices).

 Before your porcelain veneers are placed, your dentist may have to remove a small amount of enamel from your natural teeth to roughen the tooth surface, which helps the veneers stay in place and ensure that the new veneers are not too big or bulky in your mouth.
 Contrary to what you see online - your teeth do not need to be shaved into pegs.